100stacks/aws-cloudfront-deploy-fullstack/README.md

 ```

 Bootstrap and provision your CloudFormation ennvironment.
 You need to only do this once in each region you plan to provision resources.

+## Backend

+For detailed instuctions for deployint the AWS CDK please see [Backend README](./backend/README.md)

 **NOTE: If you plan to deploy your application to the Internet via Route 53 to your own website (www.example.com), you will need to deploy your application in the `us-east-1` Region.**